instructure/canvas-lms/doc/api/developer_keys.md

 url:GET|/api/v1/courses/:course_id/rubrics
 ```
 ### How do developer key scopes function?
+When requesting an access token, third-party applications should specify a `scope` parameter (See [here](/doc/api/file.oauth_endpoints.html#get-login-oauth2-auth)).
+The requested scopes must be a subset of the scopes set for the developer key.

 When a client makes any API request, Canvas will verify the requested endpoint's scope has been granted by the account administrator to the developer key of the request's access token.

 If the requested endpoint's scope has not been granted Canvas will respond with `401 Unauthorized`.